Azure/azure-powershell/documentation/migration-guides/Az.2.0.0-migration-guide.md

-- The default service behavior when creating a storage account withous specifying a Kind has changed.
+- The default service behavior when creating a storage account without specifying a Kind has changed.
 In previous versions, when a storage account was created with no `Kind` specified, the Storage account Kind of `Storage` was used, in the new version `StorageV2` is the default `Kind` value.
 If you need to create a V1 Storage account with Kind 'Storage', add parameter '-Kind Storage'
   #### Example : Create a storage Account (Default Kind change)
   Before:
   ```powershell